predis/predis/README.markdown

 ## Main features ##

-- Full support for Redis from _1.2_ to _2.4_ and the current development versions.
-Different versions are managed via server profiles.
+- Complete support for Redis from __1.2__ to __2.4__ and the current development versions using different server profiles.
-- Client-side sharding with support for consistent hashing and custom distribution strategies.
+- Client-side sharding with support for consistent hashing or custom distribution strategies.
 - Command pipelining on single and aggregated connections.
 - Abstraction for Redis transactions (Redis >= 2.0) with support for CAS operations (Redis >= 2.2).
 - Ability to connect to Redis using TCP/IP or UNIX domain sockets with optional support for persistent connections.